Meltwater transport and mixing layer growth near the ice--ocean interface: Introduction

 \section{Introduction}

 The melting of ice into salty water is a fundamental process that occurs in various natural environments, controlling the fate of polar ice shelves, sea ice, and glacial meltwater plumes~\citep{hewitt2020subglacial, du2024physics, rosevear2025does}.
-Its understanding is critical for predicting sea level rise and climate feedback mechanisms, as melting affects both local stratification and the transport of freshwater into the ocean \citep{jenkins1999impact}.
-Recent studies have emphasised the sensitivity of melting rates to thermodynamics at the interface~\citep{keitzl2016impact}, examined fluid instabilities caused by basal diffusion \citep{berhanu2021solutal,cohen2020buoyancy}, explored the role of turbulent mixing in influencing the properties of near-ice water \citep{couston2024turbulent}, and examined the asymmetries between melting and freezing within convective systems \citep{yang2025asymmetric}.
+Understanding its process is critical for predicting sea level rise and climate feedback mechanisms, as melting affects both local stratification and the transport of freshwater into the ocean \citep{jenkins1999impact}.
+Recent studies have emphasised the sensitivity of melting rates to thermodynamics at the interface~\citep{keitzl2016impact}, examined fluid instabilities caused by basal diffusion \citep{berhanu2021solutal,cohen2020buoyancy}, explored the role of turbulent mixing in influencing the properties of near-ice water \citep{couston2024turbulent}, and investigated the asymmetries between melting and freezing within convective systems \citep{yang2025asymmetric}.

-The recent numerical studies by~\citet{xue2024flow} and~\citet{guo2025effects}, employing phase-field methods, suggest that in the absence of external flow, the interface dynamics is controlled by the density ratio $R_\rho$---a non-dimensional number quantifying the far-field (ambient water) salinity rigorously defined in Eq.~\eqref{eq:numbers}.
-Over relatively fresh ambient water (small $R_\rho$), mixing is dominated by thermal convection, and ice melts at a nearly constant rate, following a sub-diffusive scaling $\propto t^{-0.2}$.
-Over relatively salty ambient water (large $R_\rho$), the system instead develops a strongly stratified, diffusion-dominated regime, with the melt rate exhibiting a diffusive scaling $\propto t^{-0.5}$.
+The recent numerical studies by~\citet{xue2024flow} and~\citet{guo2025effects}, employing phase-field methods, suggest that in the absence of external flow, the interface dynamics is controlled by the density ratio $R_\rho$ \so a non-dimensional number later defined in Eq. ~\eqref{eq:numbers}, which is proportional to ambient ocean salinity and reflects the balance between the temperature and salinity effects on density. \os Over relatively fresh ambient water (small $R_\rho$), mixing is dominated by thermal convection, and ice melts \sii relatively rapidly in time, following a sub-diffusive scaling $\propto t^{-r}$ with the exponent $r \lesssim 0.2$. \so Over relatively salty ambient water (large $R_\rho$), the system instead develops a strongly stratified, diffusion-dominated regime, with the melt rate exhibiting a diffusive scaling $\propto t^{-0.5}$, as also reported by~\citet{middleton2021numerical}\os.